Academic and professional qualifications

 Matt teaches across all units and programmes at MSA.

-On the BA (Hons) Architecture programme, Matt leads the Technologies unit across the three years, is an atelier leader of the Studio unit 'Platform' and is acting Programme Leader for the 2018/19 academic year.
+On the BA (Hons) Architecture programme, Matt leads the Technologies unit across the three years, is an atelier leader of the Studio unit MAKING and is acting Programme Leader for the 2018/19 academic year.

-On the Master of Architecture programme Matt co-leads atelier 'Platform' in Professional Studio and thesis projects as well as supervising dissertations.
+On the Master of Architecture programme Matt co-leads atelier MAKING in Professional Studio and thesis projects as well as supervising dissertations.
 Matt provides research questions and supervises MSc students at University of Manchester School of Mechanical Aeronautical and Civil Engineering (MACE).
 He liaises with MACE to run joint peer review sessions between post graduate Architecture and Engineering students.

 Matt sits on the Manchester Town Hall university engagement committee, the digital fabrication steering committee for PrintCity at MMU and acts as peer reviewer for the International Jounal of Rapid Manufacturing.